Tyrrrz/CliWrap/Readme.md

 ### Execution models

-CliWrap provides a few high level execution models, which are essentially extension methods that allow you to reason about command execution in different ways.
+CliWrap provides a few high level execution models, which are essentially extensions that allow you to reason about command execution in different ways.
-Their primary purpose is to simplify configuration for common use cases.
+Their primary purpose is to simplify configuration in commonly used scenarios.

 #### Buffered execution

 This execution model lets you run a process while buffering its standard output and error streams in-memory.
-The data is processed as text and can subsequently be accessed once the command finishes executing.
+The data is processed as text and can be accessed once the command finishes executing.

 ```csharp
 using CliWrap;